bishwaG/NGI-RNAseq/README.md

 The simplest way consists of creating an EC2 instance and running the docker flavour of this pipeline over the machine.

 A slightly more complex way is to use our prebuilt AMI to create a ready-to-go virtual machine.
-The AMI is called `scilifelab/ngi-rnaseq`, id : `ami-f23c6081`.
+The AMI is called `scilifelab/ngi-rnaseq`, id : `ami-9a5c79e9`.
 It is available in the Ireland region (eu-west-1).
 This AMI comes with all the tools installed, including docker and nextflow.
-The pipeline can then be run by usint the following :
+The pipeline can then be run by using the following :
 ```
 nextflow run SciLifeLab/NGI-RNAseq -profile base --reads '<path to your reads>' --fasta <path to the genome's fasta file> --gtf <path to the genome's gtf file>
 ```